adilsaid64/adilsaid64/README.md

 [![LeetCode](https://img.shields.io/badge/LeetCode-%23FFA116.svg?&style=flat-square&logo=leetcode&logoColor=white)](https://leetcode.com/adilsaid64/)

-I am an enthusiastic Data Scienctist with a pasion for Mathematics, Statistic and Machine Learning.
-I am constantly engaging in real-life projects to develop practical skills, expose my self to new theoretical statistics concepts and gain valuable experiences.
+I am an enthusiastic Data Scienctist passionate about Mathematics, Statistics and Machine Learning.
+I am constantly engaging in real-life projects to develop practical skills, expose myself to new theoretical statistics concepts and gain valuable experiences.
 My passion lies in leveraging the knowledge I acquire to solve a wide range of problems and provide data-driven solutions in any context.

 With a BSc H degree in Mathematics and having successfully completed over five distinct projects, I have developed skills and gained experience that I confidently apply as a Data Scientist.
-My goal is to continue expanding my knowledge and making a meaningful impact through data analysis and machine learning techniques.
+I aim to continue expanding my knowledge and making a meaningful impact through leverging data science and machine learning

 ## Skills